10 Things to do in Granada, Spain (+ map): Best places to visit

 The Renaissance cathedral is hidden among the surrounding buildings.
 You walk through the streets and suddenly a magnificent and magnificent building appears in front of you.

-Granada Cathedral / Sights in Granada, Spain
+Granada Cathedral / things to do in Granada, Spain

 Granada Cathedral was built in 1523 and stands in the centre of the Muslim part of Granada.
 Its main façade was designed by Alonso Cano and features sculptures by Duque Cornejo, Risueño and Verdiguier.
 The only tower of the two planned was only partially completed, yet it adds to the grandeur of the cathedral.